Angry Anderson: Life and career

 In 1976 in Sydney, Rose Tattoo was formed by Peter Wells of the heavy metal band Buffalo.
-Anderson had relocated to Sydney and replaced the group's original singer Tony Lake.
+Anderson had relocated to Sydney and replaced the group's original singer, Tony Lake.
 When their drummer Michael Vandersluys departed soon afterwards, he was replaced by Dallas Royall, who had been Rudd's replacement in Buster Brown.
 Their most popular single on the Australian Kent Music Report Singles Chart was "Bad Boy for Love" from 1977, which peaked at No. 19.
-Rose Tattoo's 1981 tour of Europe included an appearance at the Reading Festival, where Anderson repeatedly head butted the amp stacks until his scalp started bleeding.
+Rose Tattoo's 1981 tour of Europe included an appearance at the Reading Festival, where Anderson repeatedly head-butted the amp stacks until his scalp started bleeding.

-Anderson's debut as an actor was a minor role in Bullamakanka (1983).
+In 1983, Anderson's debut as an actor was a minor role in Bullamakanka.
 Later, he appeared as the character Ironbar Bassey in the film Mad Max Beyond Thunderdome (1985).
 Filmink magazine later wrote that Anderson "appeared in surprisingly few acting roles for someone with such renown as a presenter."

-Anderson joined as a guest vocalist with The Incredible Penguins, for a cover of "Happy Xmas (War Is Over)", a charity project for research on little penguins, which peaked at No. 10 in December 1985.
+He joined as a guest vocalist with The Incredible Penguins, for a cover of "Happy Xmas (War Is Over)"; it was a charity project for research on little penguins, which peaked at No. 10 in December 1985.
 In 1987, he played Lenin in the musical Rasputin, composed by David Tyyd, at the State Theatre in Sydney.

 Anderson led Rose Tattoo through five studio albums until disbanding the group in 1987, by which time he was the only member remaining from the early line-up.
 During 1986, as Rose Tattoo was winding down following the recording of Beats from a Single Drum, Anderson joined The Party Boys for an Australian tour, but never recorded with them.
 By this time Anderson had established himself as an advocate on social issues and made regular appearances on the Channel Nine programs The Midday Show with Ray Martin and then A Current Affair as a human interest reporter.